Edmonton

-Edmonton is the capital city of the Canadian province of Alberta.
-It is situated on the North Saskatchewan River and is the centre of the Edmonton Metropolitan Region, which is surrounded by Alberta's central region, and is in Treaty 6 territory.
-It anchors the northern end of what Statistics Canada defines as the "Calgary–Edmonton Corridor".
+Edmonton (/ˈɛdməntən/ ED-mən-tən) is the capital city of the Canadian province of Alberta.
+It is situated on the North Saskatchewan River and is the centre of the Edmonton Metropolitan Region, which is surrounded by Alberta's central region.
+Located about 290 km north of Calgary, the city anchors the northern end of what Statistics Canada defines as the "Calgary–Edmonton Corridor".

-The area that later became the city of Edmonton was first inhabited by First Nations peoples and was also a historic site for the Métis.
-By 1795, many trading posts had been established around the area that later became the Edmonton census metropolitan area.
+The Edmonton area was first inhabited by First Nations peoples, and was also a historic site for the Métis.
+By 1795, many trading posts had been established in the region.
 "Fort Edmonton", as it was known, became the main centre for trade in the area after the 1821 merger of the Hudson's Bay Company and the North West Company.
 It remained sparsely populated until the Canadian acquisition of Rupert's Land in 1870, followed eventually by the arrival of the Canadian Pacific Railway in 1891, its inauguration as a city in 1904, and its designation as the capital of the new province of Alberta in 1905.
 Its growth was facilitated through the absorption of five adjacent urban municipalities (Strathcona, North Edmonton, West Edmonton, Beverly and Jasper Place) in addition to a series of annexations through 1982, and the annexation of 8260 ha of land from Leduc County and the City of Beaumont on January 1, 2019.

-As of 2021, Edmonton had a city population of 1,010,899 and a metropolitan population of 1,418,118, making it the fifth-largest city and sixth-largest metropolitan area (CMA) in Canada.
+As of 2021, Edmonton had a city population of 1,010,899 and a metropolitan population of 1,418,118, making it the fifth-largest city and the sixth-largest metropolitan area (CMA) in Canada.
 It is the northernmost city and metropolitan area in North America to have a population of over one million.
 Residents are called Edmontonians.

-Known as the "Gateway to the North" outside of Ontario, Edmonton has become a staging point for large-scale oil sands projects occurring in northern Alberta and large-scale diamond mining operations in the Northwest Territories.
+Known as the "Gateway to the North", Edmonton has become a staging point for large-scale oil sands projects occurring in northern Alberta and large-scale diamond mining operations in the Northwest Territories.
 It is a cultural, governmental and educational centre that hosts festivals year-round, reflected in the nickname "Canada's Festival City".
 It is home to Canada's largest mall, West Edmonton Mall (the world's largest mall from 1981 until 2004); and Fort Edmonton Park, Canada's largest living history museum.